Stuart Fairchild Player Props: Reds vs. Cubs

 Stuart Fairchild At The Plate

-- Fairchild is batting .236 with 12 doubles, a triple, four home runs and 20 walks.
+- Fairchild has 12 doubles, a triple, four home runs and 20 walks while hitting .230.

-- In 45.2% of his 62 games this season, Fairchild has picked up at least one hit.
-He's also had seven multi-hit games.

-- He has hit a long ball in four games this season (6.5%), leaving the park in 2.1% of his plate appearances.

-- Fairchild has driven home a run in 17 games this year (27.4%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on one occasion..
+- In 27.0% of his games this season, Fairchild has notched at least one RBI.
+In four of those games (6.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

+- In 33.3% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (4.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.